rishakhan21/baby-project-babi/baby-project-babi-main/README.md

+Sephora Product Data Analysis
+Project Overview

-This baby project looks at a product dataset.
+This project analyzes a Sephora product dataset from Kaggle.

-The goal is to explore the data and understand basic patterns like ratings
+The goal is to explore product level data and identify patterns in customer ratings, brand distribution, and product engagement.

+The analysis focuses on understanding:

+How ratings vary across products

-and how many products each brand has.
+How many products each brand offers

+The relationship between ratings and review counts

+Dataset

-The dataset is from Kaggle about Sephora.
-The dataset contains information about products such as:
+The dataset contains information about Sephora beauty products, including:

-- Product name
+Product name

-- Brand name
+Brand name

-- Customer ratings
+Customer rating

-- Number of reviews and engagement
+Number of reviews

+Engagement-related metrics

+The data was sourced from Kaggle.

+Tools Used

+Python

+Pandas

-I used a Jupyter Notebook to:
+Jupyter Notebook

-- Load and explore the data

-- Create simple summaries statistics

-- Produce simple charts to visualize ratings and brands